get-convex/twilio/README.md

 });
 ```

-Now, incoming messages will be captured by the component and logged in the `messages` table.
+Once it is configured, incoming messages will be captured by the component and logged in the `messages` table.

 You can execute your own logic upon receiving an incoming message, by providing a callback when instantiating the Twilio Component client: